atobrien/Predicting-first-24-hour-mortality-with-multiple-ML-methods/ML_pipeline/Gradient boost -XGBOOST/README.md

 # Contents

-Here we find the contents for the gradient boost approach
+Here we find the contents for the gradient boost approach with k-folds